 7 Practical tips to manage your workload and avoid burnout

-It’s often a fine line between busy and overwhelmed.
-Sometimes, just one more email or phone call can make us go from ‘busy’ to ‘overwhelmed’.
+It’s often a fine line between being busy and being overwhelmed.
+Sometimes, just one more email or phone call can make us go from one to the other.
 In addition to teaching yoga, I am also a Freelance Project Manager/Producer which means I often have to manage other people’s time as well as my own.
 Below are some of my top tips for how to stay grounded and avoid burnout.

 1. When writing your To-Do list, start each task with a verb e.g write, call, etc so it’s clear exactly what action you need to take for each task.